prsk4u/HackerRank/README.md

-# HackerRank
+# HackerRank : Problem Solving
-This repository contains all the solutions of the problems solved by my on HackerRank.
+This repository contains all the solutions of the problems solved by me on HackerRank (Problem Solving).